cloudinary/cloudinary_ios/README.md

 [https://github.com/cloudinary/cloudinary_ios/downloads](https://github.com/cloudinary/cloudinary_ios/downloads)

-Extract the ZIP file and drag `libCloudinary.a` to the `Frameworks` folder of your Xcode project.
+Extract the ZIP file and drag `libCloudinary.a` and `libSBjson.a` to the `Frameworks` folder of your Xcode project.
 Drag the `Cloudinary` folder that contains all .h include files to your Xcode project.

+*Note: If you already use `SBJson` in your project, you should not copy `libSBjson.a` to your project.

 In Xcode, double-click the target's name under `Targets` in the `Project` window.
 Choose the `Build Settings` tab.
 Search for the `Other Linker Flags` build setting under the `Linking` collection and set its value to `-ObjC`.